Diffusion Models in Recommendation Systems: A Survey: Introduction

+By structuring the survey along these three axes, readers can more easily locate the research directions most relevant to their interests and understand how diffusion models are applied across tasks, contexts, and objectives.
+Additionally, we provide a dedicated section summarizing commonly used datasets and their properties, improving the comprehensiveness of the survey and supporting future research in this rapidly evolving field.

 We organize the rest of the paper as follows.
-Section 2 introduces the preliminaries on diffusion models, Section 3 categorizes the relevant papers and highlights their individual features, Section 4 discusses the datasets used to train and evaluate the relevant papers, Section 5 reveals open research directions to encourage future efforts, and Section 6 concludes the survey paper.
+Section \ref{sec:foundation} introduces the foundation of diffusion models, Sections \ref{sec:core}, \ref{sec:data}, and \ref{sec:trustworthy} categorize the relevant papers based on the three axes, Section \ref{sec:datasets} discusses the datasets used by the relevant papers, Section \ref{sec:open} reveals open research directions to encourage future efforts, and Section \ref{sec:conclusion} concludes the survey paper.